What You Need to Know About Your Dog’s Ear Yeast Infection

 How to treat ear yeast infections in dogs

-Fortunately, treating outer ear infections is pretty simple.
+Fortunately, treating outer third ear infections in dogs is pretty simple.
 Your vet will find out if the eardrum is intact by using an otoscope, plus see if there is anything in the canal that caused the infection.
 They will likely extract a sample from the infected area to look at under a microscope.
-From there, they can determine whether your dog has an ear yeast infection or bacterial infection – or both!
+From there, they can determine whether your dog has an ear yeast infection or bacterial infection—or both!
 Your vet will prescribe medication to treat the infection.
 The kind of treatment depends on the infection.

-• Outer ear canal infections: Usually treated with topical antifungal creams or ointments
+• Outer ear canal infections: are usually treated with topical anti-fungal creams or ointments

 • Middle ear infections: These are more serious, and your vet may prescribe injections or tablets.
 Depending on the severity of your pup's condition, surgery may be necessary.

 Does your dog get frequent ear infections?
-Ask your vet for medical ear cleaners or other regular treatments.
+Ask your vet for medical ear cleaners oral antibiotics or other regular treatments.

 Are yeast ear infections more common in certain breeds?